gremau/gremau.github.io/markdown/publications.markdown

 - Ruess, R.W., R.L.
 Hendrick, A.J.
 Burton, K. S. Pregitzer, B. Sveinbjornsson, M.F.
 Allen, __G.E.
 Maurer__.
 2003.
 Coupling fine root dynamics with ecosystem carbon cycling in black spruce forests of interior Alaska. _Ecological Monographs_ 74: 643-662, [doi:10.1890/02-4032](http://dx.doi.org/10.1890/02-4032)

 ## Articles in preparation or review

 - Maurer, G.E. and D.R.
 Bowling.
 Forest soil carbon stocks and isotopic composition along mountain climate gradients of the interior western United States.
 (To be submitted to _Ecosystems_)

 - Morillas, L., R. Pangle, __G.E.
 Maurer__, W.T.
 Pockman, M.E.
 Litvak.
 Ecohydrological consequences of drought-induced forest mortality: an observational case study in pinyon-juniper woodlands of the southwestern U.S. (in prep)

-- Maurer, G.E.
-L. Morillas, M.E.
+- Maurer, G.E., L. Morillas, M.E.
 Litvak.
 Seasonal precipitation and deep soil moisture recharge as competing drivers of carbon and water fluxes across a gradient of semi-arid ecosystems. (in prep)

+- Maurer, G.E., S.L.
+Collins, M.E.
+Litvak.
+Fire and climate effects on spatiotemporal variation in the carbon balance of arid grasslands. (in prep)

 ## Conference presentations

-I am happy to provide pdfs of these upon request.
+Again - I am happy to provide pdfs of these upon request.

+- AGU Fall Meeting 2015 – Seasonal precipitation and deep soil moisture recharge as competing drivers of carbon and water fluxes across a gradient of semi-arid ecosystems.
+(Poster)

 - AmeriFlux Principal Investigators Meeting 2015 – Seasonal and interannual variability in available water and coupled CO2, H2O, and energy fluxes along the New Mexico Elevation Gradient.
 (Poster)